badbabykosh/js-react-redux-yasnippets/README.md

 Pre Req:
 step 1 - must have yasnippets installed...https://github.com/joaotavora/yasnippet

+NOTE: doomemacs already has this installed by default via init.el editor/snippets

 step 2 - install this pacakge

 This package can be installed from melpa.